doombubbles/bg3-mods/Wiki/Doombubbles---Difficulty.md

 #### Doombubbles REL

-When combined with [[ Doombubbles REL | Doombubbles---REL ]] the selection of renewables offered by traders is more limited:
+When combined with [[Doombubbles---REL | Doombubbles REL]] the selection of renewables offered by traders is more limited:

 Level 1
 - Animal Friendship